carbon-design-system/carbon-components-svelte/README.md

 The quickest way to get started is to customize a template from the [examples](examples/) folder.

 Example set-ups demonstrate usage with popular application bundlers and frameworks.
-They feature a mix of Single-page Applications (SPA), Server-side rendering (SSR) and statically exported approaches.
+They include a mix of client-side rendering (CSR) and server-side rendering (SSR) approaches.

 - **[examples/rollup](examples/rollup/)**: SPA bundled using [Rollup](https://github.com/rollup/rollup)
 - **[examples/rollup-typescript](examples/rollup-typescript/)**: SPA bundled using [Rollup](https://github.com/rollup/rollup) with TypeScript support